Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Introduction

 \section{Introduction}

-Although modern deep learning approaches have achieved great success in many areas, they draw criticism for the reliance on large volumes of data~\citep{journals/corr/abs-1801-00631}.
-In contrast, humans can learn with a small amount of data due to their capabilities of continual learning from many tasks.
-Recently, meta-learning has attracted tremendous attention due to its ability to perform well on new tasks with a small amount of data using the adaptation and the prior knowledge learned from previous tasks.
-In particular, the gradient-based model-agnostic meta-learning (MAML) approach~\citep{finn2017model} has made it viable for a broad range of problems whose models can be trained with a gradient descent procedure.
-Mathematically, MAML~\citep{finn2017model} proposes to solve the following optimization problem.
+Despite the remarkable success of modern deep learning approaches, they are often criticized for their heavy reliance on large amounts of data~\citep{journals/corr/abs-1801-00631}.
+In contrast, humans can learn with relatively small amounts of data thanks to their ability to continuously learn from multiple tasks.
+Recently, meta-learning has garnered significant attention for its ability to perform well on new tasks using the adaptation and prior knowledge gained from previous tasks~\citep{schmidhuber1987evolutionary, thrun2012learning, hospedales2020meta}.
+Among meta-learning approaches, the model-agnostic meta-learning (MAML) technique based on gradient-based optimization~\citep{finn2017model} has proven to be successful across a broad range of problems that can be trained using gradient descent.
+Specifically, MAML proposes to solve the following optimization problem.